 |Model||Insurance rate (monthly)||Base car price|

 With so many variables that go into pricing insurance policies it can be difficult to identify which specific carrier will give you the best rate.
-Some big names like GEICO can often give competitive rates on Nissans, but you should also look at smaller carriers, too.
+Some big names can often give competitive rates on Nissans, but you should also look at smaller carriers, too.
 Insurers like Erie Plymouth Rock can often offer prices that match or undercut the national brands, and they pride themselves on good customer service.
 The best way to identify the lowest cost for your insurance is to compare prices.
 Get free price quotes from at least three insurers before you make your decision.
 At General.com our free online pricing tool will help you sort through the complexities of quotes and let you identify your best deal.